go38/edx-platform/docs/en_us/platform_api/source/user/overview.rst

   User's Account Information>`
 * :ref:`Get and update the user's preferences information <Get and Update the User's Preferences Information>`
-* :ref:`Get and update the user's preferences details <Get and Update the User's Preferences Details>`
+* :ref:`Get, update or delete a specific preference: <Get Update or Delete a Specific Preference:>`